rajesh9368/CP/README.md

 ***LC CONTEST***
 # Count Pairs That Form a Complete Day I
 # Count Pairs That Form a Complete Day II
+# Minimum Average of Smallest and Largest Elements
+# Find the Minimum Area to Cover All Ones I